MetaBarj0/covertops-cmake-llvm/README.md

 information in json format files.
 Those files may be generated in the build directory specified in the `cmake-llvm-coverage.buildTreeDirectory` setting.
 The specified target must exist.
-- `cmake-llvm-coverage.coverageInfoFileNamePatterns`: Regular expression
-patterns to use in order to find coverage information files from the build tree root directory.
-At least one file name is expected to be resolved using specified patterns.
+- `cmake-llvm-coverage.coverageInfoFileName`: The name of the json file containing coverage information.
+This file will be searched within the `buildTreeDirectory` hierarchy.
+This file must be unique.
 - `cmake-llvm-coverage.additionalCmakeOptions`: Additional options to pass to `cmake`, for instance, variable definitions indicating which compiler to use, preprocessor defines, etc.